You Oughta Be In Love: Background

-Covers and Alternative Versions
+Covers and alternative versions

-An edited version "You Oughta Be In Love" is featured in the Footrot Flats movie that goes through the first and second verses and skips the first chorus.
+An edited version of "You Oughta Be In Love" is featured in the Footrot Flats movie that goes through the first and second verses and skips the first chorus.
 The film version has extra overdubbed spoken lyrics and visual gags poking fun at the lyrics and song.

 The song was covered by Annie Crummer in her 1992 album Language, and New Zealand Idol winner Ben Lummis on the series album Homegrown.

 Awards

-'You Oughta Be In Love' was awarded 'Best Single of the Year' at the 1987 New Zealand Music Awards.
+"You Oughta Be In Love" was awarded 'Best Single of the Year' at the 1987 New Zealand Music Awards.

 Dobbyn also won Best Male Vocalist, and was nominated for 'Songwriter of the Year' for the song (having won the category the year before with "Slice of Heaven" when it was called 'Song of the Year').

 At the 1987 APRA Silver Scroll Awards, Dobbyn won the titular award (the APRA equivalent for songwriting).

 Legacy

-You Oughta Be In Love was voted number 70 best New Zealand song by APRA in 2001 and featured on Nature's Best 3, a compilation of songs 66–100 on the list.
+"You Oughta Be In Love" was voted 70th-best New Zealand song by APRA in 2001 and featured on Nature's Best 3, a compilation of songs 66–100 on the list.